A modern Modbus toolkit.

 Every byte on the wire, decoded.

-A capture timeline of every TX/RX frame, with the function code named, the CRC checked, and the payload interpreted.
-Filter, search, export to annotated CSV.
+A capture timeline of every TX/RX frame, with the function code named, the MBAP/transaction-ID checked, and the payload interpreted in plain English.
+Export the whole capture to .pcapng and open it in Wireshark.
 The first tool you reach for when something silent goes wrong.

-- ›CRC / MBAP transaction-ID validation with mismatch highlighting
+- ›MBAP / transaction-ID validation with mismatch highlighting

 Endianness, finally, visible.